Bauer Vapor, Supreme, & Nexus: Which One Is Right For Me?Posted by Drake Martin on Dec 15, 2015

 Jeff Carter of the Los Angeles Kings skates the puck down the ice with his Nexus 1000 pants.
 Notice how his pants give him more space around his knees.
 Photo by NHL.com.

-Vapor protective features the same taper technology found in all the other lines of gear.
+Vapor protective equipment features the same taper technology found in all the other lines of gear.
 In the shoulder pads, you will get a narrower fit in the abdomen and more padding in the shoulders to protect you from contact against the boards and/or other players.
 In the shin guards, you will get a narrower fit from the shins down to the ankles and more padding in the knees to protect against falls onto the ice.
 Last, for elbow pads, you will get more padding in the bicep region and have it taper down to a standard fit on the forearms.

 The Vapor line of protective gear is best for players looking for elite mobility but not looking to sacrifice any protection or comfort.